 Tax courts are legal forums meant to determine legal disputes that have to do with federal or state tax law.

-Almost all legal contentions having to do with federal taxes are resolved in the U.S. Tax Court, which has at least one courthouse in every state, and many courthouses in each of the larger states.
-This means that there is almost certainly a tax court in, or within a reasonable distance of, Farmington, Maine.
+Almost all legal issues having to do with federal taxes are resolved in the U.S. Tax Court, which has at least one courthouse in every state, and several courthouses in each of the larger states.
+This means that there is almost certainly a tax court in, or within a reasonable distance of, Farmington, Michigan.

 Tax courts in the United States are presided over by judges who are assigned by the President.
 Unlike most other federal judges, who serve for life, judges on the U.S. Tax Court serve 15 year terms.
 Nonetheless, they can serve an endless number of these terms, and if they do their jobs competently, they are almost always re-appointed when their terms are up, meaning that the vast majority of them effectively serve for life.

-Federal tax court is somewhat distinct in that individuals who are not licensed attorneys in Maine (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good understanding of tax law.
+Federal tax court is somewhat distinct in that individuals who are not licensed attorneys in Michigan (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good knowledge of tax law.
 Licensed lawyers do not need to take this exam to practice before tax court.

-Do I Need a Farmington, Maine Tax Attorney?
+Do I Need a Farmington, Michigan Tax Attorney?